German radio intelligence operations during World War II: Classification of Allied invasion forces

 The methods employed in intercept operations against Great Britain did not change substantially during the last eighteen months of the war.
 Chart 8a enumerates the German radio intelligence units which were available in 1944.
-A subsequent comprehensive evaluation prepared sometime after the start of the Allied invasion showed that approximately ninety-five percent of the units which landed in Normandy had been previously identified in the British Isles by means of intensive radio intelligence.
+A subsequent comprehensive evaluation prepared sometime after the start of the Allied invasion showed that approximately ninety-five per cent of the units which landed in Normandy had been previously identified in the British Isles by means of intensive radio intelligence.
 Thus, one may conclude that the information provided by communication intelligence was quite adequate and that the German Supreme Command was in a position to calculate the strength of the enemy forces.
 Locator cards, regularly issued by the communication intelligence control centre, contained precise information about newly organised divisions, and the appearance or disappearance of radio traffic from and to specific troop units.
 The intercepted radio activity during the numerous landing exercises furnished a picture of the projected invasion procedure.
 It was impossible, however, to obtain any clue as to the time and place of the landing.
 The radio picture did not change noticeably until the last day before the invasion.
 All previously known and observed types of traffic continued as usual.
 No radio deceptions were recognized.
 No kind of radio alert was observed before the landing.
 According to later reports the first wave sailed on short notice.

 The Allies scored a great surprise on 6 June 1944 (Normandy landings) by the imposition of radio silence.
 Any different action would have been a grave blunder, not to be expected of an enemy who had had five years of varied wartime experience, both good and bad, with German communication intelligence and who after a long period of preparation was now launching the decisive battle of the war.